-If the death occurs at home, you will need to contact the family doctor who attended the deceased (or their out of hours duty system).
-Once a doctor has attended please contact us and we will be able to provide guidance and support and will, if so desired, attend to remove the deceased to our premises.
+If the death occurs at home, you will need to contact the family doctor who attended the deceased (or their out of hours duty system on 111).
+Once a doctor has attended, please contact us and we will be able to provide guidance and support.
+We will, if so desired, attend to transfer the deceased to our premises.